lacourmichaelj/orbital-mechanics-system/README.md

 # Orbital Mechanics Simulation System

 ## Description
-This project implements a physics-based orbital simulation using numerical integration.
-It models two-body orbital motion and exposes the simulation through a FastAPI backend with an interactive Streamlit UI.
+This project simulates two-body orbital motion using RK4 numerical integration and exposes the simulation through a FastAPI backend with an interactive Streamlit interface.
-The backend is containerized with Docker for reproducible deployment.

 ---